 The room was impressive in scale and scope, with spatial audio delivering a sense of presence that’s so essential to virtual reality collaboration and communication tools.

-Berger says product design for Arthur has so far focused on productivity within the space.
+Berger says Arthur has focused on productivity within product design.
 So while its avatars may not be the “prettiest” (although updates here are coming), features and integrations, particularly those with cloud file storage systems including Google Drive, make this virtual office service something enterprises and professionals can actually use to carry out tasks.

 With this in mind, VRWorldTech found the whole experience to be as advertised.
 The user interface is attractive and precise (including virtual key inputting), controls are slick (with a range of options available to interest with objects), and movement is comfortable and natural.